CaptainCrowbar/rs-unicode/docs/index.md

 ## General implementation notes

 In a library that does string manipulation, any function that constructs or modifies a string runs the risk of a memory allocation error.
 This possibility is not usually explicitly documented because it is so ubiquitous.
-Unless the documentation explicitly says otherwise, any function that is not marked `noexcept` may throw `std::bad_alloc,` in addition to any other exceptions documented for it.
+Unless the documentation explicitly says otherwise, any function that is not marked `noexcept` should be assumed to be capable of throwing `std::bad_alloc,` in addition to any exceptions explicitly documented for it.